DomizianoScarcelli/spotify-recommender/slides.md

 <v-click>

-7. Take the `song_uri` of the songs that are mapped into those indices to get the details.
+7. Take the `track_uri` of the songs that are mapped into those indices to get the details.

 The entire process takes about 30 seconds.
 </v-click>

 <!--
+READ THE SLIDES

+EXAMPLE:
 Let 's say that, for k = 3, we have these three playlist vectors, with their relative similarity value.
-The aggregation will produce this result, and the normalization this final vector.
-From this normalized aggregated vector, I remove the songs that already appear in the input playlist, and then I take the top-n indices with the highest values as the recommended songs.
+The aggregation will be done by multiplying each element in the vector by its relative similarity value, and then summing the vectors together.

+READ THE SLIDES

 So, if n = 3, we will have this final recommendation result.
 Of course then I can take the track_uri that corresponds to the positions in order to have all the songs details.
 This entire process takes about 30 seconds.
 -->